augustss/MicroHs/README.md

   * A: Maybe some time, maybe never.
 *
   * Q: Why are the error messages so bad?
   * A: Error messages are boring.
-But I plan to add location information to them.
 *
   * Q: Why is the so much source code?
   * A: I wonder this myself.
-Over 4000 lines of Haskell seems excessive.
+Over 5000 lines of Haskell seems excessive.
-       1700 lines of C is also more than I'd like for such a simple system.
+       2000 lines of C is also more than I'd like for such a simple system.
 *
   * Q: Why are the binaries so big?
   * A: The combinator file is rather verbose.
-Compressed the combinator file for the compiler shrinks from 150kB to 20kB.
-The evaluator is about 40kB so the total size for runtime and (compressed) compiler is about 40k.
+The combinator file for the compiler shrinks from 170kB to 30kB when compressed.
+       The evaluator is about 60kB.
+       The total compressed size for runtime and compiler is about 50k.
        I'm sorry if you're running on a 16 bit system.